 Tag Archives: Sinning Christians

-The Bible teaches that those saved by faith in Christ are deemed righteous in the sight of God.
-Romans 4:5-8 We are told that our old self has been put to death; Romans 6:6-7 we are now free from the bonds of sin; Romans 6:18 and are no longer slaves to sin.
+The Bible teaches that those saved by faith in Christ are deemed righteous in God’s sight Romans 4:5-8 We are told that our old self has been crucified, Romans 6:6-7 that we are now free from the power of sin, Romans 6:18 and that we are no longer slaves to sin.
 Romans 6:22

 Why do Christians sin?